tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-01-image-sizes-in-apple-touchbar-docs.md

 (This is one argument for using a high retina display when writing documentation.)

+## Vector graphics

 To take clarity one step further, you could use vector diagrams instead of rasters (for your images with text callouts).
 Vectors use mathematical algorithms instead of pixels, so the display resizes to fill the width of its container, keeping the sharp, clear edges for your text.

-However, for all the theoretical advantages of vector graphics, they simply fall short when it comes to total cross-browser compatibility.
-I was feeling pretty confident in some vector graphics (just simple screenshots with callout text) I had with some docs at work, until I looked at [Browserstack.com](https://www.browserstack.com) to see the display across browsers.

-It turns out the [style hack](https://gist.github.com/larrybotha/7881691) I used for older IE browsers didn't work so well, nor did the display on some mobile devices.
-It's not only difficult to test vectors on all modern browsers (Chrome, Safari, Firefox, Edge, and IE 11), but especially difficult when you add in the plethora of mobile devices (iPad, iPhone, Kindle Fire, Android, Samsung, etc.).

-Today I threw in the towel on my vectors and decided to replace them with the large images similar to the Apple diagrams I referenced earlier.
-However, even though I enlarged the image to twice the original size (and even four times), for some reason the constrained images still looked a little blurry on my Dell monitors in the Chrome browser (but they were fine in Firefox).

-The constrained images were sharp as ever on the Mac high retina display, but I could not for the life of me understand why downsizing an image made the text a little blurry on the Dell monitors in Chrome.
-I honestly spent about 2 hours playing with with various export settings in Illustrator (JPEG, PNG, 72-150-300 DPI, with transparency, without, 2x the original, 4x the original, quality 6, quality 8, quality 10, etc.).

-Finally I decided to give it a rest, and while resting, I realized that images probably shouldn't have text callouts anyway, since it's going to make translation a nightmare.
+For example, I used vectors in the text callouts for the documentation that I created [here](https://developer.amazon.com/public/solutions/devices/fire-tv/docs/fire-app-builder-customize-look-and-feel).
+If you right click an image (with text callouts) and open it in another tab, such as [this svg image](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/firetv/fireappbuilder/fireappbuilder_homepagediagram._TTH_.svg), and then resize your browser window, you can see how the SVG graphic dynamically resizes to fill the space of the container while also maintaining absolute crispness with the text.
+(Note that the screenshot itself isn't a vector -- just the text callouts.)

+With vector graphics, make sure the graphics display properly across browsers.
+Beyond checking Chrome, Firefox, Safari, Edge, IE 11, and your mobile or tablet devices at hand, you can also use services like [Browserstack.com](https://www.browserstack.com) to increase your tests.
+I recommend this [style hack](https://gist.github.com/larrybotha/7881691) for targeting older IE browsers, which are problematic with vectors.

+Although my tests with Browserstack did reveal some gaps in browser support, I'm not too worried.
+If developers are still using IE 8, they're not my target audience anyway.

-## Turning against text callouts
+## Translation and text callouts

-Best practices with text and images -- particularly with translation scenarios -- is to put numbers or letters in the callouts and elaborate below the image with a legend.
+If you're translating your content, you might not want to use text callouts in your diagrams.
+With translation, it's a best practice to put numbers or letters in the callouts and elaborate below the image with a legend.
 Here are several examples:

 * [http://psgips.blog24.fc2.com/blog-entry-068.html](http://psgips.blog24.fc2.com/blog-entry-068.html)
 * [http://news.mynavi.jp/articles/2014/02/10/tiwtter_howto/](http://news.mynavi.jp/articles/2014/02/10/tiwtter_howto/)